enriquebk/iOS-Density-Map/README.md

 iOS Density Map has two main components:

-GLParticlesRender: Renders all the particles in a eaglcontex.
-Basically it renders groups of particles with a specific style (GLPariclesStyle).
+`GLParticlesRender`: Renders all the particles in a `eaglcontext`.
+Basically it renders groups of particles with a specific style (`GLPariclesStyle`).

-GLDensityMapView: Provides the eaglcontext and the particles groups info for the GLParticlesRender .
-The GLDensityMapView provides  a number of properties and blocks that needs to be overwritten in order to display the particles.
+`GLDensityMapView`: Provides the eaglcontext and the particles groups info for the `GLParticlesRender`.
+The `GLDensityMapView` provides  a number of properties and blocks that needs to be overwritten in order to display the particles.

 ## Setup